yegor256/blog/_posts/2014/sep/2014-09-11-deployment-script-vs-rultor.md

 platform.
 Let me give an example.

 I'm developing on MacBook, where I install and remove packages which I need for development.
-At the same time, I have a project that, in order to be deployed, requires PHP 5.3, MySQL 5.6, phing, phpunit, phpcs and xdebug.
+At the same time, I have a project that, in order to be deployed, requires PHP 5.3, MySQL 5.6, Phing, PHPUnit, PHPCS and xdebug.
 Every MacOS version needs to be configured specifically to get these applications up and running, and it's a time-consuming job.

 I can change laptops, and I can change MacOS versions, but the project stays the same.
 It